This glossary helps you understand some key words and terms used throughout this website and at Toi Ohomai.

 A delivery option for people already working in industry/business who bring current knowledge to the teaching/learning situation.
 Class time is streamlined to fit with work and students can use their workplace experience and examples to complete learning and assessment.

 The date a course begins.
-Toi Ohomai’s academic year is made up of two semesters and a summer semester (“Summer School”).
-The main intakes are in February and July but several courses have intakes during the other months.
+Toi Ohomai’s academic year is made up of three trimesters.
+The main intakes are in February, June and October but several courses have intakes during the other months.

 Each qualification is classified by the New Zealand Qualifications Authority (NZQA) at a level from 1 to 10.
 The higher the level, the more complex and demanding the course will be.